snac-cooperative/snac_eac_cpf_utils/readme.md

 http://defindit.com/readme_files/intro_unix.html

 The required input file format is MARC21/slim XML, so you may need MARC conversion tools.
-The open source utility yaz will convert MARC .mrc to MARC21/slim XML.
+The open source utility yaz-marcdump will convert MARC .mrc to MARC21/slim XML.
+If you are running Linux, yaz-marcdump is generally part of the yaz package available as a binary install.
+Windows and MacOS users may have to build yaz from source.
+Here is a sample command line:

+    yaz-marcdump -i marc -f marc8 -o marcxml input.mrc > output.xml

 http://people.oregonstate.edu/~reeset/marcedit/html/index.php